 How long will leftovers keep?

-Stored in a covered container/bowl this curry will keep for 3 – 4 days.
+Stored in a covered container/bowl beef curry will keep for 3 – 4 days.

 Can you freeze leftover curry?

-Yes, this beef curry freezes really well.
-Just put in a freezer proof bowl or Tupperware with lid and use within 3 months.
+Yes, this beef curry freezes well.
+Put it in a freezer-proof bowl or Tupperware with a lid and use it within 3 months.

-Thaw in fridge the day before you need it.
+Thaw in the fridge the day before you need it.

-Miicrowave or heat through on hob until piping hot (about 74C on a digital food thermometer).
+Microwave or heat through on the hob until piping hot (about 74C on a digital food thermometer).

 More Dump & Go Slow Cooker Recipes